 The Origination of Phone Number Exchanges

 The early local telephone exchanges were entirely manual.
 The subscriber had to lift the receiver of their telephone and ask the operator to connect them to their requested number.
-However, this was time-consuming and gradually it gave way to automatic exchanges.
+However, this was time-consuming and gradually it gave way to automatic exchanges, also called dial services.

-These were also called dial services and eliminated the requirement for human telephone operators by way of electromechanical systems.
-Simultaneously, telephone sets began to be equipped with dials.
-The subscriber had to dial the destination telephone number which was then transmitted to the automatic switch system.
+These services eliminated the requirement for human telephone operators by way of electromechanical systems.
+Simultaneously, telephone sets started including dials.
+The subscriber had to dial the destination telephone number and the call transmitted to the automatic switch system.

 What Happens When Someone Dials a Local Number